-Task 201 -State Ten Year Plan
+Task 201 - State Ten Year Plan

-Objective: Participation in the State Ten Year Plan development, GACIT public hearings, and other tasks related to the adoption of the Ten Year Plan.
+Objective: Participation in the State Ten Year Plan development, GACIT public hearings, and other

 1. GACIT Hearings and Ten Year Plan Process: Participation in the hearings and efforts of the Governor's Advisory Council on Intermodal Transportation related to the adoption of the State Ten Year Plan.
 This also includes comments/response to the draft Ten Year Plan and development of a list of priority projects that the MPO recommends be added to the Ten Year Plan.